katcipis/sophia/notes/devops.md

 * Performance (things are very slow, there is no button that magically makes it fast...what now ?)
 * Efficiency (everything is great, but your Cloud Costs are around 10K per month for something that could easily be 1K)

-All the aforementioned problem will require someone that can open the abstraction and understand how it works underneat.
+All the aforementioned problems will require someone that can open the abstraction and understand how it works underneat.
 This is not a huge problem for well estabilshed/stable tech, I don't know how to maintain a car, it is mostly abstracted to me, but it is something much more stable/static.
 With software the main problem is that we don't know what we are doing.